ganphys/castep2boltz/README.md

 ### Installing

 There is no need to install the script.
-If any of the prerequisite python libraries are missing, please try install them through the terminal.
+If any of the prerequisite python libraries are missing, please try to install them through the terminal.

 numpy